 Do you think you'll publish soon?

 GREAT NEWS!
-My new books are on Amazon!
+My newest book is on Amazon!

-My first one, HEROINE: Rising to the Challenge, is a short nonfiction.
-It's an inspirational journaling experience for women.
-It's available now in both digital and paperback versions.
+My first one, HEROINE: Rising to the Challenge, is an inspirational journaling experience for women.
+Go through the daily goals and have fun building a legacy of kindness.
+It's available in both eBook and paperback versions.
 You can get a free Mini-Guide that goes with it by subscribing.
 Just click the image above.
 Subscribers are the first to know when my new books are coming out.